3 essential newborn sleep routine tips

 1. Understand your baby’s sleep and feed cycles

 A newborn baby will generally sleep anywhere and very well and will come in short bursts of anywhere between 1.5-3 hours, with feeds generally every 2.5-4 hours.
-You’ll quickly realise that baby’s sleep and feeding go hand-in-hand.
+You’ll quickly realise that baby sleep patterns and feeding go hand-in-hand.

 Don’t be caught up in the idea of routines or schedules at this stage – let your baby lead!
 The most important thing during this time is to ensure you are giving your baby ‘full feeds’ and putting them down in a safe, sleep environment.
 Oh, and make sure you catch some rest too, whenever you can.

-After a few weeks you will notice this start to change slightly and what worked in the beginning, doesn’t necessarily work anymore.
+After a few weeks, you will notice this starts to change slightly and what worked in the beginning, doesn’t necessarily work anymore.
 Welcome to the start of your little one’s sleep journey!
-It will be constantly evolving and changing as they grow and their brain matures.
+It’ll keep evolving and changing as they grow and their brain matures.

 2. Awake times

-Understanding awake times is a game-changer when it not only comes to newborn sleep but as your baby grows as well (even into toddlerhood and the preschool years).
+Understanding awake times is a game-changer for newborn sleep, and as your baby grows as well (even into toddlerhood and the preschool years).

-As any parent will tell you, getting an overtired baby to sleep can be a nightmare because the brain releases cortisol as a stress response, which makes it difficult to settle them.
-Then once they do finally get to sleep, their sleep is often disrupted and they may wake after only one sleep cycle and then an overtired cycle begins.
+As any parent will tell you, getting an overtired baby to fall asleep can be a nightmare because the brain releases cortisol as a stress response.
+This makes it difficult to settle them.
+Once they finally get to sleep, their sleep is often disrupted and they may wake after only one sleep cycle – cue the start of an overtired cycle.

 Knowing the ideal awake window for your baby’s age is key, and recognising their tired signs will help you get your baby down before they reach the “danger” zone.
 You will come to learn your own baby’s sleep cues as every baby is different.
 Things such as yawning, fussing/winging, looking away, clenching fists or jerky arm/leg movements – can all be early signs of tiredness in your baby.